 - 1 teaspoon coconut sugar

 Let us make the crust.

-Place the roasted macadamia nuts, Medjool dates, honey, rice or maple syrup, sea salt and nutmeg and coconut flakes into the bowl of a food processor and pulse to achieve a well-combined crunchy and sticky consistency, once the nusta re well mixed remove from processor and form a ball to flatten crust on a tray.
+Place the roasted macadamia nuts, Medjool dates, honey, rice or maple syrup, sea salt and nutmeg, and coconut flakes into the bowl of a food processor and pulse to crunchy and sticky consistency, once the nusta re well mixed remove from processor and form a ball to flatten crust on a tray.

 Place a half teaspoon of coco oil on the 8-9-inch pie pan by oiling the surface thoroughly.
-Spread crunchy paste into the pan, press it down and push it to the sides to form an even crust.
+Spread crunchy paste into the pan evenly, press it down, and push it to the sides to form an even crust layer.

 Place in the freezer while making the filling, or at least 30 minutes.